dyoshimitsu/dyoshimitsu.github.io/en/resume.md

 - Development of air traffic control system using GIS
 - Development of financial information services
-- Development of camera device driver for android phone
+- Development of digital camera device driver for android phone

 ## EDUCATION